muhammed-rahim/muhammed-rahim/README.md

   <img src="./name-banner.svg" alt="Muhammed Rahim neon LED name banner" width="100%" />
 </p>

-### Full-Stack Development Student | AI Enthusiast
+### 🪄 Hogwarts Coding Apprentice | Full-Stack & AI Learner

 Welcome to my GitHub profile!
 I'm studying full-stack development and artificial intelligence, while building my programming foundation with C++, HTML, and Java.

-## 🚀 What I'm working on
+## ⚡ Wizarding Full-Stack Journey

+> Every great developer starts as an apprentice.
+My current mission is to turn ideas into working magic—one project at a time.

+**🏰 House:** Code & Curiosity &nbsp; **📚 Rank:** Apprentice Builder &nbsp; **✨ Quest:** Full-Stack + AI

+### 📜 My spellbook

+- **HTML** — crafting the structure of web pages
+- **Java** — practicing application logic and object-oriented programming
+- **C++** — strengthening problem-solving and algorithm skills

+### 🧪 Current quests

-- Studying full-stack development and AI
+- Master the front-end charms of full-stack development
-- Building practical projects to strengthen my programming skills
+- Explore the server-side magic behind web applications
+- Study AI and build practical experiments
+- Turn each new lesson into a working project

-- Learning new tools and improving my development workflow
-- Open to collaboration, feedback, and interesting ideas
+I'm also learning new tools and improving my development workflow.
+Open to collaboration, feedback, and interesting ideas.

 ## 🧰 Tools and technologies